 - experiencing grief and a sense of loss from being separated from family, friends, culture and identity within a familiar community

-- feeling frustrated at not being able to find employment or a job to utilise their qualifications or skills
+- feeling frustrated at not being able to find employment or a job to use qualifications or skills

-- finding it difficult to find assistance, support and services within the new community
+- finding it difficult to find assistance, support and services in the new community

 - struggling to cope financially